cst316/spring16project-Team-Flagstaff/README.md

 //// ---- This is a test commit from Kevin Bryant - kjbryan1 ---- ////
+//// ---- This is the test commit from Thomas Johnson (tjjohn1) for testing ability to edit ---- ////

 # spring16project
 This is the initial dump for the cst316 spring 2016 project.
 It is a slightly modified version of the Memoranda project from memoranda.sf.net